catenate/sharedo/sharedo.md

 [[git commit]]: Commit the latest changes.

-	git commit -a -m 'Commentary on lit as a literate program tool.
-Relit given files.'
+	git commit -a -m 'Create a new executable from multiple object files.'

 [[git push]]: Push latest commits to the origin git server.